 In the event of extraordinary situations, the University may suspend normal operations and classes in whole or part.
 In such instances, all Professional Staff Members designated as Essential Personnel must fulfill their duties set forth in this policy in order to (1) ensure the continuation of critical University operations; (2) attend to the needs of students and other members of the University community; and (3) protect the University’s assets.

 Department Head is defined as the highest ranking administrator in a department, center or college/school within the University (e.g., Senior Vice President, Dean, Director, or department chair).

 Essential Personnel is defined as Professional Staff Members designated by Department Heads and/or the Drexel Emergency Response Team to be critical to the continuation of key operations and services in the event of a Suspension of Operations.

 Essential Services is defined as those services that are determined to be critical to the functioning of the University.
-In the event of a Suspension of Operations, the SVP of SLAS in consultation with senior management will determine which services are essential based on the nature of the event.
+In the event of a Suspension of Operations, the SVP of ABS in consultation with senior management will determine which services are essential based on the nature of the event.

 Exempt Professional Staff Member is defined under the Fair Labor Standards Act (FLSA) as a Professional Staff Member holding a bona fide executive, administrative or professional position that is not subject to the overtime provisions of the Act.
 Exempt Professional Staff Members are considered salaried and cannot be docked for anything less than a full day’s work.